networked-aframe/networked-aframe/docs/getting-started-local.md

 </html>
 ```

 We can see that all the NAF dependencies are included; aframe, socket.io, EasyRTC and Networked-Aframe itself.
 Copy this template into `my-example.html`.
 To check the dependencies are setup correctly, start the server by running `npm start` and then head to `localhost:8080/my-example.html`.
-You should see a blank white page, and no Javascript errors in the Developer Console.
+You should see a blank white page and no Javascript errors in the Developer Console.
 There'll probably be a bunch of mumbo jumbo in the dev console showing the current versions of each library.

 First up we need to add the `networked-scene` component to the A-Frame `a-scene` tag.